LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 [!code-csharp[](./snippets/gamescene/draw.cs?highlight=9-10)]

 WIth these changes, the pause menu is now fully integrated into the game scene's game loop.
-Gum will update its controls during the `Update` method and draw them during the `Draw` method.
+Gum updates its controls during the `Update` method and draws them during the `Draw` method.
 If the game is paused, as determined by the `IsVisible` property of the pause menu, then updating the actual game logic is skipped.

 | ![Figure 20-12: The pause menu during the game scene with default Gum buttons](./images/pause-unstyled.png) |
 | :---------------------------------------------------------------------------------------------------------: |